zuozhenggh/learning-library/developer-library/tomcat-to-oci/migrate-db/migrate-db.md

 ## **STEP 1:** Install the Oracle Cloud Infrastructure CLI on the Source Database

-This will be needed to get the wallet from the database and put the dump file into object storage.
+This task is required to get the wallet from the database and put the dump file into object storage.

 > **Note:** You could also do without the Oracle Cloud Infrastructure (OCI) command line interface (CLI) by getting the wallet through the console and uploading the dump file through the console.
 This requires more manual steps.